 “For one particularly bad breakup I dove into audio books.
 I couldn’t stand to be alone in my head so I inserted other voices and stories.
 I would fall asleep to them to keep my mind off of my own sad story.
 I honestly went through well over a hundred.
 But for me, it worked.
 Time and space heal.
 I was also kind to myself, I ate really well and spent a lot of time with my dog.
 He was and still is a great influence in my well-being.
 I can’t just lay in bed and wallow in pity for days, I have someone counting on me to show up.
 Plus he is an amazing snuggler.
 Friends are also great for healing your hurt.
 They shook me out of my funk and helped me realize that they weren’t the one for me anyway.”

 Thinking back to breakups you’ve had, did you have any breakup vices (checking your ex’s Insta, etc) and how do you conquer them?

-"I think my vices came about in mental replay.
-Reliving moments and wondering what if or questioning myself with decision made long ago.
+“I think my vices came about in mental replay.
+Reliving moments and wondering what if or questioning myself with a decision made long ago.
 I ultimately realized that its a waste of my energy to dwell in that place.
-It doesn’t serve me to live in the past."
+It doesn’t serve me to live in the past.”

 What’s the biggest lesson you’ve learned about love so far in your life?